The Annual Harvest Dinner

 This year will be our 11th Annual Harvest Dinner, as we missed a year after the first two brilliant dinners with Kennebec Cafe’.
 We needed to ensure that a future restaurant partner could meet the same elegant standard.
 Whenever possible, everything is sourced from the vineyard.
 Lamb, pork and beef we have raised; vegetables from the farm garden, fruit from the orchard and, of course, our auspicious wines.

-Last year, 132 guests survived wind, hail and rain that shredded the tent and overturned tables, in our new, towering “Iglesia” (the barrel room).
+In 2016, 132 guests survived wind, hail and rain that shredded the tent and overturned tables, in our new, towering “Iglesia” (the barrel room).
 Tinderbox Kitchen, our long time partner in Flagstaff, completed the onerous task with an adorable mixture of disbelief, talent, abandon and humor.
 I will never forget the crisp ranks of suckling pigs, bamboo spoons of bison tartar and impossibly ripe peaches with clotted cream.